berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section04 Running the Evaluator.md

     ;;; M-Eval value:
     (a b c d e f)

 _Wait, I still don't get it.
-How can we evaluate Scheme code with an evaluator that is written in Scheme?_
+How can we evaluate Racket code with an evaluator that is written in Racket?_

-It's because Scheme is powerful enough to handle a program as data, and to let us construct data structures that are both hierarchical and circular.
+It's because Racket is powerful enough to handle a program as data, and to let us construct data structures that are both hierarchical and circular.
 I have an analogy for you in the next section.

-## data as programs
+## Data as Programs

-To understand interpreting Scheme expression with the interpreter written in Scheme, think of a program as a description of an abstract machine.
+To understand interpreting Racket expression with the interpreter written in Racket, think of a program as a description of an abstract machine.
 For example, you can think of the program to compute factorials: